 You’ll want a mp3/iPod player because there is lots of waiting around, and a camera, because there is lots to document.
 Speaking of documents, it’s a good idea to photocopy all of your identification and banking cards.
 I was informed of the airport in LA that I needed a visa to enter Australia.
 Luckily, a cheeky $20 and forty minutes later, I was the proud owner of an Australian tourist visa.

 Here is my last list of little things that you will most likely forget to take because you are so used to having them on hand at home:

-- flashlight, a lock, a roll of tape, specific medication, hand sanitizer, soap, a flashlight (so you don't wake up your roommates), an alarm clock, a good book, a small quick-dry towel, something decorated with your home-country's flag, a notebook (electronics die), a sturdy water bottle, a Tupperware container, and some photographs of home to show to your new international friends/remind yourself why you left.
+- Flashlight (so you don't wake up your roommates), a lock, a roll of tape, specific medication, hand sanitizer, soap, an alarm clock, a good book, a small quick-dry towel, something decorated with your home-country's flag, a notebook (electronics die), a sturdy water bottle, a Tupperware container, and some photographs of home to show to your new international friends/remind yourself why you left.